pytorch/tutorials/intermediate_source/dist_tuto.rst

 to abstract and build on top of different backends.
 As mentioned before, there are currently three backends implemented in PyTorch: Gloo, NCCL, and MPI.
-They each have different specifications and tradeoffs, depending on the desired use-case.
+They each have different specifications and tradeoffs, depending on the desired use case.
 A comparative table of supported functions can be found
 `here <https://pytorch.org/docs/stable/distributed.html#module-torch.distributed>`__.